InvaHealth/InvaHealthDDdescriptors/README.md

 # **urbanArea**

-Assessment of the geographical area where the cost occurred as being strictly urban if the cost occurred in an urban area only; other if the cost occurred in a non-urban area or in a large area where urban and non-urban areas cannot be distinguished; both if the study compares the cost between urban and non-urban areas (i.e. urban vs. suburban, or suburban vs. non-urban; the comparison must be explicit) or presents the cost across contrasted areas regarding their level of urbanization (e.g. urbanization gradient).
-Note that we consider the urban nature of study sites purely based on an 'habitat' perspective (i.e. city versus rural areas) rather than a demographic one (e.g. population size or human density)
+Assessment of the geographical area where the cost occurred as being strictly urban if the cost occurred in an urban area only; other if the cost occurred in a non-urban area or in a large area where urban and non-urban areas cannot be distinguished; both if the study compares the cost between urban and non-urban areas (i.e. urban vs. suburban, or suburban vs. non-urban; the comparison must be explicit) or presents the cost across contrasted areas regarding their level of urbanization (e.g., urbanisation gradient).
+We consider the urban nature of study sites purely based on an 'habitat' perspective (i.e., city <em>versus</em> rural areas) rather than a demographic one (e.g., population size or human density).

 # **Island**

-Assessment of the geographical area where the cost occurred as an island (Y) or not (N); NA is used when the cost information is not clearly provided, unknown, or comprises both island and mainland together
+Assessment of the geographical area where the cost occurred as an island (Y) or not (N); NA is used when the cost information is not clearly provided, unknown, or comprises both island and mainland together.

 # **TDWG1**

-Botanical continent (level 1) from the TDWG
+Botanical continent (<a href="https://github.com/tdwg/wgsrpd/blob/master/109-488-1-ED/2nd%20Edition/tblLevel1.txt">level 1</a>) from the <a href="https://www.tdwg.org/">Biodiversity Information Standards</a> (TDWG).

 # **TDWG2**

-Botanical subcontinental regions (level 2) from the TDWG
+Botanical subcontinental regions (<a href="https://github.com/tdwg/wgsrpd/blob/master/109-488-1-ED/2nd%20Edition/tblLevel2.txt">level 2</a>) from the <a href="https://www.tdwg.org/">Biodiversity Information Standards</a> (TDWG).

 # **Official_country**

-Country where the impact occurred; sometimes, this is not congruent with the geographic region as some territories (e.g., overseas areas) are located in another continent than their official country of attachment; we used information from www.naturalearthdata.com/ as a reference for country's name
+Country where the impact occurred; sometimes this is not congruent with the geographic region as some territories (e.g., overseas areas) are located in another continent than their official country of attachment; we used information from <a href="http://www.naturalearthdata.com/">here</a> as a reference for country names.

 # **Region**

-Non-administrative name of a region where the impact was recorded, when more appropriate (e.g. for some islands)
+Non-administrative name of a region where the impact was recorded, when more appropriate (e.g., for some islands).

 # **ISO_3166_1_alpha_3**

-Three-letter country codes defined in ISO 3166-1, part of the ISO 3166 standard published by the International Organization for Standardization (ISO), to represent countries, dependent territories, and special areas of geographical interest
+Three-letter country codes defined in <a href="https://www.iso.org/obp/ui/#search">ISO 3166-1</a>, part of the ISO 3166 standard published by the International Organization for Standardization (ISO), to represent countries, dependent territories, and special areas of geographical interest

 # **ISO_3166_2_alpha_3**

-Sub-levels of ISO 3166-2, part of the ISO 3166 standard published by the International Organization for Standardization (ISO).
-See e.g. https://en.wikipedia.org/wiki/ISO_3166-2:FR
+Sub-levels of <a href="https://en.wikipedia.org/wiki/ISO_3166-2#Subdivisions_included_in_ISO_3166-1">ISO 3166-2</a>, part of the ISO 3166 standard published by the International Organization for Standardization (ISO).

 # **State_Province_AdministrativeArea**

-The second level of geographic division (state, province or territorial administrative area) for the official country where the cost occurred
+The second level of geographic division (state, province, or territorial administrative area) for the official country where the cost occurred.

 # **Location**

 When provided, the precise location (e.g., city, area) where the cost estimate occurred.
-Otherwise, we put (i) NA when such information was not provided and the cost entry was provided at a unit or site Spatial scale, or (ii) diverse/unspecified when such information was not provided and the cost entry was provided at global, intercontinental, continental, regional or country Spatial scale
+Otherwise, we put (<em>i</em>) 'NA' when such information was not provided and the cost entry was provided at a unit or site Spatial scale, or (<em>ii</em>) diverse/unspecified when such information was not provided and the cost entry was provided at global, intercontinental, continental, regional or country Spatial scale

 # **Spatial_scale**

 Order of magnitude of the extent, size of the land/water area where the costs incurred.
+Options include:
+- global (worldwide-scale),
+- intercontinental (areas from two or more geographic regions),
+- continental ('geographic region' level),
+- regional (several countries within a single 'geographic region'),
+- country,
-Options include: global (worldwide-scale), intercontinental (areas from two or more geographic regions), continental ('Geographic region' level), regional (several countries within a single 'Geographic region'), country, site (area at intra-country level, including USA states) and unit (well-defined surface area or entity)
+- site (area at intra-country level, including USA states), or
+- unit (well-defined surface area or entity)

 # **LAT**

-Latitude where the impact occurred in decimal degrees
+Latitude (decimal degrees) where the impact occurred.

 # **LON**

-Longitude where the impact occurred in decimal degrees
+Longitude (decimal degrees) where the impact occurred.

 # **Biome**

-Biome where the impact occurred, based on Olson et al. (2001), using the 14 biomes - https://doi.org/10.1641/0006-3568(2001)051[0933:TEOTWA]2.0.CO;2 - Olson, D. M., Dinerstein, E., Wikramanayake, E. D., Burgess, N. D., Powell, G. V. N., Underwood, E. C., D'Amico, J. A., Itoua, I., Strand, H. E., Morrison, J. C., Loucks, C. J., Allnutt, T. F., Ricketts, T. H., Kura, Y., Lamoreux, J. F., Wettengel, W. W., Hedao, P., Kassem, K. R. 2001.
-Terrestrial ecoregions of the world: a new map of life on Earth.
-Bioscience 51(11):933-938.
+Biome where the impact occurred, based on <a href="https://doi.org/10.1641/0006-3568(2001)051[0933:TEOTWA]2.0.CO;2">Olson et al. (2001)</a>, using the 14 biomes.
+See associated repository '<a href="https://github.com/InvaHealth/WWFbioregions">WWFbioregions</a>' for the GIS shapefiles and R code necessary to obtain the biome category.
+Categories included:
+- Tropical & Subtropical Moist Broadleaf Forests
+- Tropical & Subtropical Dry Broadleaf Forests
+- Tropical & Subtropical Coniferous Forests
+- Temperate Broadleaf & Mixed Forests
+- Temperate Conifer Forests
+- Boreal Forests/Taiga
+- Tropical & Subtropical Grasslands, Savannas & Shrublands
+- Temperate Grasslands, Savannas & Shrublands
+- Flooded Grasslands & Savannas
+- Montane Grasslands & Shrublands
+- Tundra
+- Mediterranean Forests, Woodlands & Scrub
+- Deserts & Xeric Shrublands
+- Mangroves

 # **Native_Introduced**